This guide will highlight the Best To-Do List Apps for personal task management in 2023.

 - Allow download of files from your website, newsletters, and more.

 - Directly write documents in Keep and Share’s word processor, and share them.

-- Upload and share any type of file including Excel, Word, and PDFs through selective sharing.
+- Through selective sharing, upload and share any file, including Excel, Word, and PDFs.

 - Embed your files on websites.

 - Create discussions online with full word-processing features.

 - Get email and text message notifications for updates.